Medium/opensource/ocla-1.0.md

   license for Your Contribution to the Users, the Contributors, and The Obvious Corporation.

-* You assert that You are free and able to license Your Contribution under the license of that Project.
+* You assert that You have the authority and are able to license Your Contribution under the license of that Project.

 * If Your employer has rights to intellectual property that You create which may include Your Contribution, then You assert that Your